What Are Some Japanese Woodblock Print Characteristics?

 No Numbered Prints

-In a nutshell, any Japanese print produced before 1945 has no concept of limited editions, the numbering of prints, or hand signing of prints.
+Any Japanese print produced before 1945 has no concept of limited editions, the numbering of prints, or hand signing.
 It is hard even to know the exact date of the woodblock print as they are usually not even dated.

-The Japanese created the woodblock prints as long as they could sell the prints and the blocks did not deteriorate.
-For most Japanese woodblocks, you could print a maximum of 10,000 copies before you had to remake the woodblock.
+The Japanese created the woodblock prints as long as they could sell them and the blocks did not deteriorate.
+For most Japanese woodblocks, you could print a maximum of 10,000 copies before remaking the woodblock.

-The more the blocks have used for the printing, the more the print copy deteriorated.
-Even today, the most sought-after prints by Japanese woodblock collectors are those printed In the earlier print runs as the quality of the woodblock print is usually better than the later print runs.
+The more the blocks were used for the printing, the more the print copy deteriorated.
+Even today, the most sought-after prints by Japanese woodblock collectors are those printed In the earlier print runs, as the quality of the woodblock print is usually better than the later print runs.

 Japanese Woodblock Subject Matter

 The Japanese woodblock prints have a variety of subject matter.
-Everything and almost any kind of subject matter have been made into a Japanese woodblock print.
+Everything and almost any kind of subject matter has been made into a Japanese woodblock print.

 After 1945 in the Modern era of Japanese woodblock prints, you can find any subject matter.
 Many modern Japanese woodblock artists have continued to make woodblock prints that are decidedly Japanese in subject matter and character.